LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    matching argument's string value.
 If no argument matches, then a "void" value is returned.

-   The `param` method treats both argument sources as a single source with the POST arguments occurring first.
+   The `params` method presents both argument sources as a single queriable :type:`tie` object with the POST arguments occurring first.
 The `param(name::string, joiner)` method presents an interface for accessing arguments that occur more than once.
 The ``joiner`` parameter is used to determine the result of the method.
-If ``void`` is passed, then the resulting argument values are returned in a staticarray.
+If "void" is passed, then the resulting argument values are returned in a staticarray.
 If a string value is passed, then the argument values are joined with that string in between each value.
    The result of passing any other object type will depend on the behavior of its ``+`` operator.

    The methods that accept zero parameters return all of the GET, POST, or both argument pairs as an object which may be iterated over or used in a query expression.

+.. member:: web_request->queryString()
 .. member:: web_request->postString()
-.. member:: web_request->queryString()

    These methods return the respective arguments in a format similar to how they were received.
 In the case of `queryString` the GET arguments are returned